mian-arham-haroon/Countdown-Timer/README.md

 # ⏳ Countdown Timer App using Tkinter

 Welcome to the **Countdown Timer App**, a Python-based GUI application developed using **Tkinter** 🐍.
-This tool provides a simple, user-friendly interface to set timers manually or use quick-access preset timers for daily tasks like brushing, face care, and boiling eggs 🪥🥚🧼.
+This tool provides a simple, user-friendly interface to set timers manually or use quick-access preset timers for daily tasks like brushing, face care, and boiling egg 🪥🥚🧼.
 It also includes a real-time digital clock display ⏰.

 ---